frc123/smart-home/README.md

 ### Security

-Security policy relies on firewall of the router
+Security policy relies on firewall of the router.
+Plan to release the account system in the next version.

 ## Code Structure

-- fronr-end
+- front-end
 	Front End
 - smart-home-server
 	Back End